theopn/dotfiles/README.md

 I use these [Yabai](https://github.com/koekeishiya/yabai), [Skhd](https://github.com/koekeishiya/skhd), and [Sketchybar](https://github.com/FelixKratz/SketchyBar) to make a Tokyo-Night-themed tiling WM setup for my macOS environment.

-First, modify the macOS settings as follows:
+To begin, modify the macOS settings as follows:

 - "Desktop & Dock" (Mission Control) -> "Displays have separate Spaces" -> On
 - "Desktop & Dock" (Menu Bar) -> "Automatically hide and show the menu bar" -> "Always"